What Matters in Building Vision-Language-Action Models for Generalist Robots: Main Results and Findings

 \item On \textbf{SimplerEnv}, our model achieves the highest average performance on both \textit{WidowX + Bridge} and \textit{Google Robot} environments, demonstrating the general effectiveness and robustness against different settings and diverse manipulation tasks.

 \end{itemize}

-We also investigated the impact of vision-language pre-training on the generalization and data efficiently (Fig.~\ref{fig:calvin_novl_generalization} and Tab.~\ref{tab:data_eff_calvin}), and the detailed result in shown in Appendix~\ref{ap:simpler_detail}.
-For the generalization in CALVIN, we adopt the official setting: training models on the split of ABC and validating performance on D. To evaluate data efficiency, we conduct experiments on model scales ranging from 3B to 9B and various data scales: 10\% training data (\textbf{0.1x ABCD}) the standard setting (\textbf{ABCD}), and 500\% training data (\textbf{5x ABCD}).
-The additional data originates from the officially released unlabeled datasets, following the setups as introduced in \citet{wu2023unleashing}, the detailed results on different data scales are shown in Appendix~\ref{ap:calvin}.
+We also investigated the impact of vision-language pre-training on the generalization and data efficiency (Fig. 4b and Extended Table.~\ref{tab:data_eff_calvin}).
+For the generalization in CALVIN, we adopt the official setting: training models on the split of ABC and validating performance on D. To evaluate data efficiency, we conduct experiments on model scales ranging from 3B to 9B and various data scales: 10\% training data (\textbf{0.1x ABCD}), the standard setting (\textbf{ABCD}), and 500\% training data (\textbf{5x ABCD}).
+The additional data originates from the officially released unlabeled datasets, following the setups as introduced in \citet{wu2023unleashing}.
+The detailed results on different data scales are shown in Appendix.

 We can see that vision-language pre-training is essential for both generalization and data efficiency.
 This observation is intuitive, as an aligned vision-language representation provides a robust foundation for visual understanding, enabling the policy to focus on learning manipulation skills.
-Therefore, we can conclude that \finding{1}{VLA is a promising path to generalist robot policies.}
+Therefore, we can conclude that \finding{1.1}{VLA is a promising path to generalist robot policies.}

+However, although VLAs perform well in simulation, it is still an open problem whether VLAs are suitable for real-robot applications due to the sim-to-real gap \citep{zhao2020sim}.
+We propose the second open question: